Areas of research focus and expertise

 Peer-reviewed articles and scientific contributions

-Note: For a complete and up-to-date list of publications, including preprints, conference proceedings, and other contributions, please visit my ResearchGate profile.
+Note: For a complete and up-to-date list of publications, including preprints, conference proceedings, and other contributions, please visit my ResearchGate profile or take a look at my recently updated CV.

 GOES, A. C.; ADAMS, R. M. M. Gardening strategies of termite farmers.
 In press, 2025.